Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 • hair loss.

-Metabolic disorders in children on the background of obesity
+Metabolic disorders in children due to obesity

 • drowsiness;